PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ### Step 3: Connect to the HPC cluster

 Then try to ssh to the cluster.
 You should no longer need to enter a password.
-Run the `ssh-copy-id` for each HPC cluster that you have an account on.

 If you encounter the error `Bad owner or permissions on ~/.ssh/config` then try doing `chmod 600 ~/.ssh/config` and maybe also `chown $USER ~/.ssh/config`.

-### Step 4: Return to step 2 for each HPC cluster
+### Step 4: Return to step 2 for additional HPC clusters

-Copy the public key generated in step 1 to each cluster that you have an account on.
+Return to step 2 and copy the public key using `ssh-copy-id` to each cluster that you have an account on.
+Try connecting to that cluster as a test.

 ### Trouble with tigressdata